loudoweb/SpriterHaxeEngine/README.md

 Additional information
 ------------
- - compatible with Spriter b7
+ - compatible with Spriter b8
  - With Tilelayer library, don't use openfl-bitfive for html5 target.

 Known issues
 ------------
  - interpolation are not enough smooth at the end of a looping animation (need to check if the interpolation with the first frame is ok)
- - reset character mapping doesn't work (need to duplicate all the content of the array to make it working)
  - [html5] some issues on html5 depending on the backend used and the Library used.
+ - [neko] if you have trouble with TileLayerLibrary, please update tilelayer with : https://github.com/matthewswallace/openfl-tilelayer/pull/5